RobertLorenz/RobertLorenz/README.md

 - 👋 Hi, I’m @RobertLorenz
-- 🌱 I'm a junior frontend developer
+- 🌱 I'm a frontend developer
 - 👨‍🎓 Graduated at University of Szeged
-- 👨‍💻 Working at WebOrbit Informatics Ltd. as a front-end developer
+- 👨‍💻 Working at WebOrbit Informatics Ltd.